Appellate judges let 2020 census continue through October

 The ruling upheld part of U.S. District Judge Lucy Koh’s preliminary injunction last month, and rejected part of it.

-Koh’s injunction suspended a Sept.
+Koh’s preliminary injunction suspended a Sept.
 30 deadline for finishing the 2020 census and also a Dec.
 31 deadline for turning in numbers used to determine how many congressional seats each state gets in a process known as apportionment.
 Because of those actions, the deadlines reverted back to a previous Census Bureau plan that had field operations ending Oct.
 31 and the reporting of apportionment figures at the end of April.

 Attorneys have indicated they would likely appeal the case to the U.S. Supreme Court.